smaroukis/usb-sleuth/README.md

 3. Perform analog read of `B_CC1_sense` and `B_CC2_SENSE`
 4. If the analog read is above a threshold, `RP_THRESH`, to account for ground noise, then the 56K Rp pullup exists.

+> [!TIP]
-> [!tip] An analog read is required since the internal Rp is weak enough such that it doesn't pull it all the way up to the digital `HIGH` threshold
+> An analog read is required since the internal Rp is weak enough such that it doesn't pull it all the way up to the digital `HIGH` threshold

 ![](attachments/aefe45b3f9a0bc993c61063e45c14476.jpg)